psaikido/hugle.uk/content/prose/thesium/130-dreamer.md

 in.
 Each boundary gave way to more wonders, unthinkable strangenesses of the quantum realm.
 On and on he went, his attempt to try to understand what was happening forgotten in the miraculous wonder of what he was seeing.
 Many boundaries later, he passed into a void and kept going.
-The void was peaceful.
+The void was serene.

 As he gazed into a great peace, he felt like there was a last boundary ahead of him.
 Nothing could be seen and his body was very far away.
 Many magnitudes